 - Restitution, if at all possible

-Consequently, Gap, Inc continues to be one of the world’s largest clothing companies, known for its commitment to sustainability and industry best practices, with reasonable pricing
+Consequently, Gap, Inc continues to be one of the world’s largest clothing companies.
+It is known for its commitment to sustainability and industry practices, with reasonable pricing.

 Restitution = Reputation

-Lululemon spent years reputation building in their Vancouver, Canada community, through active participation.
-Their business model continues, where employees engage in athletic activities, testing their own gear, and encouraging the achievement of personal goals with genuine personal interaction.
+Lululemon spent years reputation building in their Vancouver, Canada community through active participation.
+Their business model continues.
+Employees engage in athletic activities, testing their own gear, and encouraging the achievement of personal goals with genuine interaction.

 But in 2013, after a debacle with transparent black yoga pants (and some inappropriate commentary from the CEO), Lululemon saw a decline in sales that looked like it might sink their downdog ship.

-Within a few years, the company had recovered, but it took more than a costly pants recall: only after the founder stepped down did things really take an upward turn.
+Within a few years, the company had recovered.
+But, it took more than a costly pants recall.
+It was only after the founder stepped down that things really took an upward turn.

 Sometimes the only restitution that will restore reputation is a change in personnel.